marksherriff/uvacs-advising/courses.md

 {% endfor %}

-## Course Equivalencies
+## UVA Course Equivalencies

+These courses have been approved and entered into SIS to count for each other in all cases.
+If you find a discrepancy in your academic record, please [email cs-office@virginia.edu](mailto:cs-office@virginia.edu).

 ### CS Courses

-These CS courses will count for each other in all cases.

 * CS 2120 == CS 2102
 * CS 3100 == CS 4102